Nophlock/Python-3D-Engine/readme.md

 ## Libraries
-- numpy (I use it at for some testing, maybe it's still at some places in the code :P)
+- numpy (I used it for some testing, maybe it's still at some places in the code :P)
 - ctypes
 - Pyglet
 - Python 3.91

-## RUN
+## Run
-Just type in "python engine.py" and it should run.
+Just type in "python engine.py" in the engine folder and it should run.
 By default it will try to load "data/models/iqms/mrfixit/mrfixit.iqm" in the engine folder which is not provided in this repository, since I don't know if I'm allowed to.
 You can grab the Model from the [SDK](https://github.com/lsalzman/iqm) and place it at the named position.